By Erin Kennedy

-For the next five years her focus was on being a full-time mother, but to keep her teaching dream alive, she did sporadic volunteer work as an assistant teacher in her local middle school.
+For the next five years, LaDonna's focus was on being a full-time mother.
+To keep her teaching dream alive, she did sporadic volunteer work as an assistant teacher at the local middle school.

 It was during this time at the middle school that she realized teaching was not the ideal career for her.

 The problem: she didn't know what she wanted to do, so she hired a career counselor to help her figure things out.
-After some skills assessment and informational interviewing, LaDonna decided to go back to school in a few years to get a degree in psychology, with the goal of becoming a childhood development consultant sometime in the future.
+After some skills assessment and informational interviewing, LaDonna decided to go back to school to get a degree in Psychology, with the goal of becoming a Childhood Development Specialist sometime in the future.

 This one-page resume is clean and concise.
 It delivers only the most relevant information, thereby painting the picture of a job seeker who will organize and manage a small professional office in a neat and straightforward manner.